grant-king/ML_progress/log.md

 **Today's Progress:** Continued Exercism.
 More practice with dunder methods for custom object comparison, iteration, and selection.
 More API stuff with Uplink.

+Day 57: March 29, 2019

+**Today's Progress:** More Exercism.
+Last day of Uplink.

+**Thoughts:** Mostly exercisms today.
+Working on robot-simulator exercise to help with exploring graph theory.
+Need to plan to cover more of these missed or not-yet-reached aspects of cs.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA